prajwalr308/prajwalr308/README.md

 <img src="https://github.com/prajwalr308/prajwalr308/blob/master/banner.png"></img>
 ###    Hi there 👋
-       I'm prajwal,I enjoy creating things that live on the internet, whether that is websites, applications, or anything in between and I love learning about new technologies.
+       <h2>I'm prajwal,I enjoy creating things that live on the internet, whether that is websites, applications,
+       or anything in between and I love learning about new technologies.</h2>

 <!--
 **prajwalr308/prajwalr308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.